JacobDuvall/cs5293sp20-project1/README.md

 The process of the code is outlined and explained as follows:
 A user passes in an argument into the terminal via the command:

-python main.py --input demo_files/JimWalmsley.txt --output demo_files_redacted/ --names --genders --dates --concept state --stats stdout
+ - python main.py --input demo_files/JimWalmsley.txt --output demo_files_redacted/ --names --genders --dates --concept state --stats stdout
 OR
-pipenv run python main.py --input demo_files/JimWalmsley.txt --output demo_files_redacted/ --names --genders --dates --concept state --stats stdout
+ - pipenv run python main.py --input demo_files/JimWalmsley.txt --output demo_files_redacted/ --names --genders --dates --concept state --stats stdout
+OR
+ - py main.py --input demo_files/JimWalmsley.txt --output demo_files_redacted/ --names --genders --dates --concept state --stats stdout

+python worked for me in pycharm, py worked for my in windows powershell, pipenv worked on linux;

 WHERE the arguments are defined as:
 --input: a glob of files to be redacted